HIV and Opportunistic Infections, Coinfections, and Conditions

 - Hepatitis C is a liver infection caused by the hepatitis C virus (HCV).

 - HCV is spread mainly through contact with the blood of a person who has HCV.
-Most people become infected with HCV by sharing needles or other injection drug equipment (works) with someone who has HCV.
+In the United States, HCV is spread mainly by sharing needles or other injection drug equipment (works) with someone who has HCV.

 - According to the Centers for Disease Control and Prevention (CDC), approximately 25% of people with HIV in the United States also have HCV.
 Infection with both HIV and HCV is called HIV/HCV coinfection.